Last Updated on March 14, 2022 by Rat Race Running

 Is it the magic number that will determine our success or failure?
 Or just a gauge between ourselves compared to our peers?

-Or maybe we are so disillusioned by the outliers’ accomplishments like Mark Zuckerberg or Kylie Jenner, who became very successful at a young age.
+Or maybe we are so disillusioned by the outliers’ accomplishments like Mark Zuckerberg or Kylie Jenner, and recently Sam Bankman-Fried, who became very successful at a young age.
 If they can, why can’t I, right?

 I’m not saying we should aim low or settle for mediocrity.
-But before we aim for something, we should know our ‘why.’
+But before we strive for something, we should know our ‘why.’

 Why do we want to be successful as early as possible?
 Is it out of passion, pride, a childhood dream, or a goal larger than ourselves?